Skip to main content

 Overall trends

-• Cooking as the leading cause of residential building fires for the 10-year period.
+• Cooking was the leading cause of residential building fire injuries for the 10-year period.

 In 2020 and 2021, 64 and 68 reported multiple injury fire incidents, respectively, may have contributed to the increase in the estimate of fire injuries.
 The 2020 multiple injury fire incidents included a high-rise apartment building fire in Bronx, New York, with 29 injuries.

-• An 8% decrease in residential electrical malfunction fire injuries.
+• A 7% increase in residential electrical malfunction fire injuries.